rudolfovich/linux_input_system/README.md

 Features
 ============
  - read input events from keyboard, mouse, joystick, gamepad and wheel(untested);
- - safetly remove device from stack after it was plugged out;
+ - safety remove device from stack after it was plugged out;

 Issues
 ============